Mini-Neptune: Properties

 Theoretical studies of such planets are loosely based on knowledge about Uranus and Neptune.
-Without a thick atmosphere, it would be classified as an ocean planet instead.
+Without a thick atmosphere, they would be classified as an ocean planet instead.
 An estimated dividing line between a rocky planet and a gaseous planet is around 1.6–2.0 Earth radii.
 Planets with larger radii and measured masses are mostly low-density and require an extended atmosphere to simultaneously explain their masses and radii, and observations show that planets larger than approximately 1.6 Earth-radius (and more massive than approximately 6 Earth-masses) contain significant amounts of volatiles or H–He gas, likely acquired during formation.
 Such planets appear to have a diversity of compositions that is not well-explained by a single mass–radius relation as that found for denser, rocky planets.